Leave a positive, lasting impression by writing a thoughtful goodbye email to your co-workers.

 For instance, if you work at a 30-person startup, it's likely you grew close to a large number of your co-workers, so you could send out a company-wide email or Slack message.
 Here's an example:

 To my ABC Collective colleagues,

 As you all have heard, my last day with the company is tomorrow, May 2.

 Before I leave, I want to let you all know how much I've enjoyed my time working for ABC Collective.
-This is an awesome company, and I feel fortunate to have been part of it for these past seven years.
-It's been a pleasure working with each of you, and I wish you all nothing but the best.
+This is an incredible company, and I feel fortunate to have been a part of it for these past seven years.
+It's been a pleasure working with each one of you, and I wish you all nothing but the best.

 I look forward to keeping in touch and seeing what you all continue to accomplish!

 Sending a goodbye email to your co-workers is an important final step in leaving your job.
 It gives you the perfect opportunity to show your gratitude and also share your contact information for future correspondence.